-Knock on wood, we have reached the point of two steps forward for each step in reverse, rather than the other way around.
+Knock on wood, we’ve reached the point of two steps forward for each step in reverse, rather than the other way around.
 DirecTV is up and running.
 Art masterpieces created by the girls when they were little are on the wall.
-We have installed and figured out the grill.
+We’ve installed and figured out the grill.
 There is equilibrium between the boat and the DC storage unit, meaning we no longer need to increase the net volume of stuff we are taking with us.
 The showers and the beds are glorious.
 We said goodbye to fleece sheets, which almost by themselves are reason to live someplace cold.
 We installed a new stereo system.
 Heck, the marina even scrambled up the gate code a bit.
 Life is good.

 Good, but still with some imperfections.
 Like the AC system not working.
 Remember the earlier post about the seacock valve for the main engine?
 Stopped us cold for two weeks.
 There also is a seacock and sea strainer for the AC pump, which is water-cooled.
 No water, no AC.
 And it’s getting hot and humid, seemingly in just the last five minutes.